 The Vestcor Investments Infrastructure, L. P. invests indirectly through co-investments in certain underlying infrastructure assets.
-The independent valuations received for each of the fund's investments suggest an aggregate range of values of \$70,936 to \$78,931 as at December 31, 2018 (2017 - \$31,938 to \$36,269).
-It is reasonably possible that the valuations used by this fund may require material adjustment to the carrying amount of its investments.
-The maximum exposure to loss in this fund is the carrying value of its investments.
+The independent valuations received for each of the entity's investments suggest an aggregate range of values of \$95,783 to \$107,889 as at December 31, 2019 (2018 - \$70,936 to \$78,931).
+It is reasonably possible that the valuations used by this entity may require material adjustment to the carrying amount of its investments.
+The maximum exposure to loss in this entity is the carrying value of its investments plus uncalled commitments (note 13).